 Total value covered under futures contract = $10 x 100 = $1000

 Initial margin required = $1000 x 20% = $200

 Initial margin is a deposit made.
 This means that it remains your money unless deducted due to losses.
 As all futures contracts are marked to market daily, which means that they settle their wins and losses on a daily basis to control risk, wins are added onto your initial margin deposit while losses are deducted from your initial margin deposit.

 Following up on the above example, let's assume that XYZ stock rises to $10.10 at the end of the first trading day.

 Total Profit = ($10.10 - $10) x 1000 = $0.10 x 1000 = $100

 Margin balance = $200 + $100 = $300

-As you can see in the example above, XYZ rises $0.10 on the first day of trade and the very same day, those profits on that 1000 shares are added directly onto your margin balance.
-Here you can see the leverage effect of futures trading as well, making a big 50% profit on your invested capital of $200 on a mere $0.10 gain on the stock.
+As you can see in the example above, XYZ rises by $0.10 on the first day of trade and on the same day, profits on those 1000 shares are added directly onto your margin balance.
+Here, you can see the leverage effect of futures trading as well–making a big 50% profit on your invested capital of $200 on a mere $0.10 gain on the stock.
 However, leverage cuts both ways.
-Lets see what happens when the stock falls.
+Let's see what happens when the stock falls.

 So, how low can your margin balance go before your broker becomes uncomfortable?
-When its lower than the Maintenance Margin required of the position.
+When it is lower than the Maintenance Margin required for the position.

 Maintenance margin for trading Single Stock Futures in the US market is 20% of the cash value of the futures contract.
 Yes, it is the same level as the initial margin.
-Maintenance margin requirement would vary according to the specific market you are trading in.
+Maintenance margin requirement would vary according to the specific market in which you are trading.